7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

 This section describes a macro to display custom link cards in Mkdocs.

-!!! note "This macro is assumed to be used with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/)."
+!!! info "This macro is assumed to be used with [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/)."

 ## Usage